liammann/shopper-vm/README.md

-# WEB Research - Coursework Sprint 1
+# Web Research - Coursework Sprint 1
-This is a Vagrant machine for both mine and Tom Punt WebRes Coursework Sprint 1.
+This is a Vagrant machine for mine and Tom Punt WebRes Coursework Sprint 1.

 - The server app repo - https://github.com/tpunt/shopper
 - The client app repo - https://github.com/liammann/shopper-distance

-It visualises the spatial distribution of a company’s stores and their visiting customer base to provide further business intelligence for arbitrating new store locations.

 ## How to use
 - Install vagrant - https://www.vagrantup.com/downloads.html